-Beauty Therapists Liz McLean, Claire Barry, Neunglatai Morrison, and Naketa Olliver shared their work experiences, and provided advice around finding employment, upskilling, and owning a business.
+Beauty Therapists Liz McLean, Claire Barry, Neunglatai Morrison, and Naketa Olliver shared their work experiences and provided advice about finding employment, upskilling, and owning a business.

 Claire Barry, Founding Owner of Let's Face It Hair & Beauty, said she looks for hard work and passion when hiring new staff.

 "I definitely look for someone with a passion for the industry, and they're willing to grow.
 I like helping a therapist find their niche and grow that."

 Caci Clinic Palmerston North Co-Owner Liz McLean said having the right attitude is not only important for breaking into the industry but also for dealing with clients who put their trust in their beauty therapist.

 "I can teach anyone to do a great leg wax or a great facial, but attitude is crucial.
 Clients pick up on attitude."